Last updated on November 11th, 2020 at 06:50 pm

-This pumpkin pie is rich, creamy, deliciously spiced and perfect for the holidays.
-And if that weren't enough, it's a festive dessert that comes together quickly in a blender before baking.
+This vegan pumpkin pie is rich, creamy, deliciously spiced and perfect for the holidays.
+And if that wasn't enough, it's a holiday dessert that comes together quickly in a blender before baking.
+Nice.

 We don't serve pumpkin pie here in Australia but I think we might have to change that.
 This vegan pumpkin pie is rich, smooth and just plain wonderful.
 Who wouldn't want a piece of this?!